How to Build a Retail Mobile Marketing Strategy

-So how do you keep that bad dream from becoming a reality?
-How do you make sure you're sending the right message to the right people at the right time so that you'll get a massive response?
+How do you make sure you're cutting through the noise and sending the right message to the right people at the right time so that you'll get a massive response?

-Build a Killer Retail Marketing Strategy in 6 Straight-Forward Steps
+Build a Killer Retail Mobile Marketing Strategy in 6 Straight-Forward Steps

 No matter what campaign or strategy you develop, following some established planning steps will ensure that you're thinking through the factors that lead to success.
 These are straight-forward steps, but marketers sometimes overlook them in their haste to produce a retail marketing strategy quickly.